-The antihypertensive effects of clonidine may be antagonized by beta-blockers.
-Propranolol should be administered cautiously to patients withdrawing from clonidine.
+The antihypertensive effects of clonidine may be antagonized by beta blockers.
+Propranolol hydrochloride tablets should be administered cautiously to patients withdrawing from clonidine.

 Patients receiving catecholamine-depleting drugs, such as reserpine, should be closely observed for excessive reduction of resting sympathetic nervous activity, which may result in hypotension, marked bradycardia, vertigo, syncopal attacks, or orthostatic hypotension.